keijiro/OscJack/README.md

 `OscServer` provides basic functionalities to receive OSC messages that are sent to a specific UDP port of the host.
-It starts receiving messages when a server instance is created, and terminates when disposed (via the `IDispose` interface).
+It starts receiving messages when a server instance is created, and terminates when disposed (via the `IDisposable` interface).

 You can add delegates to `MessageDispatcher` to receive messages sent to a